 When can I sit ACCA session CBEs?

-You book session CBEs through the ACCA exam booking system.
-You can find that here.
+You can book session CBEs through the ACCA exam booking system.

 Are session CBEs different from on-demand CBEs?

 Yes, somewhat confusingly.
 There are two types of CBE format: on-demand CBE, and session CBE.

 On-demand CBEs apply to the following three ACCA diplomas:

 - ACCA Diploma in Financial and Management Accounting (RQF Level 2) (FA1 and MA1)